Postman-Student-Program/postman-student-hacktoberfest21/README.md

-# 🎃 Postman Student API-First Hacktoberfest'21
+# 🎃 Postman API-First Hacktoberfest for Students

 This Hacktoberfest we are mixing it up - YOU get to create and maintain an open source repo (or work together with friends).